palantir-h2020/sco-so/README.md

 All dependencies will be installed with the deployment scripts.

+Regarding configuration:
+- Before deployment you must Verify and adjust your custom configuration in all sample files under the ./cfg folder.
+To do so, first copy the ".yaml.sample" file into a ".yaml" file; then fill in with the proper data for your environment.
+- There are some modules that may require extra configuration under their specific folder, i.e., under ./logic/module/<module>/cfg

 Regarding the infrastructure:

 - A Docker registry can be optionally provided in the infrastructure.